 Start small – here are some micro steps

-Even if you’re still feeling a bit low, it is important to set realistic goals and stay focussed.
+Even if you’re still feeling a bit low, it is important to set realistic goals and stay focused.
 Our career coaches are highly experienced at helping people deal with the emotional fallout of redundancy.
-It can be challenging, but they all recommend starting with small confidence boosting steps.
+It can be challenging, but they all recommend starting with small confidence-boosting steps.